astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: float*,
    *default: 0.0*,
-   not used
-   New value for pixels lower than `ThresholdWCoG.
+   not used, New value for pixels lower than `ThresholdWCoG`.
 Is there a reason to want to force these values to something else?

 [sensor_LO]